harrymt/web_playground/README.md

 - Add async to js files?
 - Check what happens if js is disabled on site
 - Check what happens when the internet is disabled on site (font awesome icons dont load in header for a start)
-- Build a CSS FRAMEWORK!! (base on this one https://github.com/yegor256/tacit/blob/master/Gruntfile.js)
+- Host on Heroku instance

 ## Dependancies